 - Shinkyo Bridge – The bright red sacred bridge at the entrance to Nikkō’s shrine area makes for a picture-perfect family photo stop.

-- Nikkō Tamozawa Imperial Villa Memorial Park – About 20 minutes on foot or a short bus ride, this villa combines history and nature, with wide open spaces for kids to explore.
+- Nikkō Tamozawa Imperial Villa Memorial Park – This villa combines history and nature, with wide open spaces for kids to explore.

-- Edo Wonderland Nikko Edomura – A 30-minute bus ride from central Nikkō, this theme park recreates life in the Edo period with ninja shows, samurai performances, and costumes that make history come alive for kids.
+- Edo Wonderland Nikko Edomura – This theme park recreates life in the Edo period with ninja shows, samurai performances, and costumes that make history come alive for kids.

 FAQs: Visiting Nikko Toshogu Shrine with Kids